Madagascar heads to polls amid opposition boycott

 ANTANANARIVO, Nov 16 (Reuters) - Madagascar's voters headed to polls early on Thursday in a presidential election boycotted by 10 out of 12 opposition candidates and marred by weeks of violent protests.

-Current president Andry Rajoelina, who is seeking a third term, is facing growing isolation as leading opposition figures, including two former presidents, declared him unfit to run and called on their supporters to abstain from voting.
+President Andry Rajoelina, who is seeking a third term, faces growing isolation after leading opposition figures, including two former presidents, declared him unfit to run and called on their supporters to abstain from voting.

+Rija Ralijaona, a 26-year-old day labourer, said she expected whoever wins the election to reduce unemployment.

+"I expect the next president to create jobs for young people," she said, as she prepared to cast her vote at dawn.

 Calls by the opposition to postpone the elections were echoed by the organisation grouping Madagascar's four biggest Christian churches, which declared on Wednesday that it would not observe the vote, citing an unsuitable political environment and lack of standards.